blu2442/wine-proton_looni-buildz/README.md

 ## What's This?

-These are hybrid builds that combine two of [Kron4ek's](https://github.com/Kron4ek/Wine-Builds) builds together:
+These are prebuilt hybrids that combine a Wine build and a Proton build:

-- **Wine base** — Kron4ek's [wine-tkg](https://github.com/Frogging-Family/wine-tkg-git) builds (protonified Wine)
+- **Wine base** —  any upstream/custom Wine build
-- **Proton base** — Kron4ek's official Valve Steam Proton builds
+- **Proton base** — any official/custom Proton build

 The result is a wine-proton hybrid that's ready to drop into your launcher of choice.
-These are provided purely for convenience — no modifications are made, just the legwork of putting them together so you don't have to.
+These are made to provide stable as well as experimental and bleeding edge builds — no modifications are made other than using umu-protonfixes as opposed to just plain protonfixes in the installer.
+It's just the effort to put together some good to use builds that work well and can be used inside and outside of your launcher of choice.
+Just extract the tarball and drop the wine-proton into your folder of choice.
+Then it will be ready to use :3

 ## Available Releases

 ### Standard Builds

-These use Kron4ek's wine-tkg (protonified Wine) as the Wine base paired with Kron4ek's Valve Steam Proton builds.
+These use Kron4ek's wine-tkg protonified Wine as the Wine base paired with Kron4ek's Proton builds.

 | Version | Build Name |
 |---------|------------|